 Hummus is an Arabic word for Chickpeas.
-Made from cooking chickpeas commonly known as garbanzo beans) until its is soft and spicing it up with paprika, olive oil, garlic, lemon, which is a very protein rich breakfast eat with flat bread.
+Made from cooking chickpeas commonly known as garbanzo beans) until it is soft and spicing it up with paprika, olive oil, garlic, and lemon, a very protein-rich breakfast.
+Eat with flatbread.
 Technically soft creamy chickpeas are called hummus bi tahini, which means chickpeas with tahini.

 Hummus from the Sensibility of Arabradition.

-Today most Arabs don’t make it they buy it in shops these days.
-Gone are the good old days of home made hummus.
-It is often served alongside flat bread and plates of fresh salads, pickled vegetables, and falafel.
-Traditionally hummus is prepared in a way that is creamy, lemony, and with some garlic paste, and a touch of few spices like cumin powder and paprika.
-The way the Arabs serve them is this creamy, smooth, and slightly thin spread onto a round plate or a shallow bowl and olive oil drizzled over it.
+Today most Arabs don’t make it; they buy it in shops these days.
+So gone are the good old days of homemade hummus.
+Instead, it is often served alongside flatbread and plates of fresh salads, pickled vegetables, and falafel.
+Traditionally hummus is prepared in a way that is creamy, lemony, and with some garlic paste and a touch of few spices like cumin powder and paprika.
+The way the Arabs serve them is this creamy, smooth, and slightly thin spread onto a round plate or a shallow bowl, and olive oil drizzled over it.

-Nice to know if you travel in the middle east is that they have a strong tradition of eating from a typical plate or a common bowl.
-So as the parents or family members teach the custom to kids the polite way to eat.
-Which is to pick up the hummus from the side of the common bowl that is nearest to you never drag their bread across the plate or bowl of hummus.
-They hold a small piece of bread to the hummus and pinching the hummus with the bread together and picking up the hummus into the flat bread fold.
-This way you maintain the hygiene while eating together.
+Nice to know if you travel in the Middle East because they have a strong tradition of eating from a typical plate or a common bowl.
+So as the parents or family members teach the custom to kids, the polite way to eat is to pick up the hummus from the side of the common bowl nearest to you, never drag their bread across the plate or bowl of hummus.
+Instead, they hold a small piece of bread to the hummus, pinch the hummus with the bread together, and pick up the hummus into the flatbread fold.
+This way, you maintain hygiene while eating together.

-- 1 tablespoon creamy coconut yogurt (or milk yogurt optional)
+- 1 tbsp creamy coconut yogurt (or milk yogurt optional)

-Soak the chickpeas in warm water overnight with a teaspoon of baking soda as it accelerates and aids in softening the chickpeas.
+Soak the chickpeas in warm water overnight with a teaspoon of baking soda.
+The baking soda aids in softening the chickpeas.

 While the water is boiling white foam will appear on the surface, using a spoon scoop out and discard the foam, it is mostly toxins.

-Strain the chickpeas and place into a blender.
-You can save the water for use as Aguafuba (remaining liquid from chickpeas) for making meringue or use for blending instead of water.
+You may want to save the water for use as Aguafuba (remaining liquid from chickpeas) for making meringue or use for blending instead of water.

-You can store it in a container for few weeks under 4 degrees c in the refrigerate.
+You can store it in a container for few weeks under 4 degrees celsius in the refrigerator.